-Tacoma police officers plead not guilty in killing of Manuel Ellis
+3 Tacoma police officers plead not guilty in killing of Manuel Ellis

 The Pierce County Medical Examiner determined Ellis died of a lack of oxygen from being physically restrained, and ruled his death a homicide, the charges say.

+Attorney James Bible, who is representing the Ellis family, said after the arraignment that after 14 months, Ellis’ relatives finally saw the officers wearing orange jail jumpsuits as they faced the judge.
+The family, he said, is determined to see the officers held accountable.

+“They epically misrepresented information and lied in their police reports and deceived all of us in such a way that charges almost didn’t happen,” Bible said, surrounded by a throng of reporters.
+“The misrepresentations of the law enforcement officers and the agencies that supported them is what delayed this [case] so remarkably long.”

-The 21-page charging document concludes Ellis, a 33-year-old Black man, died as a result of Burbank and Collins’ “felonious assault and/or unlawful imprisonment,” and there was no justification for any of their uses of force.
+The 21-page charging document concludes Ellis, a 33-year-old Black man, died as a result of Burbank’s and Collins’ “felonious assault and/or unlawful imprisonment,” and there was no justification for their use of force.

 Charging documents say Burbank and Collins told other officers that Ellis had attempted to get inside a car, then punched one of their patrol car windows and attacked both officers, kicking and punching them.